whamtet/simpleui/doc/index.md

 ### component stack

-ctmx retains a call stack of nested components.
+SimpleUI retains a call stack of nested components.
 This is used to set ids and values in the sections below.

 ### ids and values